MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

 ## Prerequisites

-Before you begin cluster registration, make sure to complete the following prerequisites:
+Before you begin cluster registration, make sure the following prerequisites are in place:

+**Azure Stack HCI cluster**

-- Make sure you have an Azure Stack HCI cluster with physical servers that are up and running.
+Make sure you have an Azure Stack HCI cluster with physical servers that are up and running.

+**Network connectivity**

+Azure Stack HCI needs to periodically connect to the Azure public cloud.
+For information on how to prepare your firewalls and set up a proxy server, see [Firewall requirements for Azure Stack HCI](../concepts/firewall-requirements.md).

+**Azure subscription and permissions**

-- Make sure you have an Azure subscription and you know the Azure region where the cluster resources should be created.
+Make sure you have an Azure subscription and you know the Azure region where the cluster resources should be created.
 For more information about Azure subscription and supported Azure regions, see [Azure requirements](../concepts/system-requirements.md#azure-requirements).

+**Management computer**

-- Make sure you have access to a management computer with internet access.
+Make sure you have access to a management computer with internet access.
 Your management computer must be joined to the same Active Directory domain in which you've created your Azure Stack HCI cluster.

+**Windows Admin Center**

-- If you're using Windows Admin Center to register the cluster:
+If you're using Windows Admin Center to register the cluster, make sure you:

    - [Install Windows Admin Center](/windows-server/manage/windows-admin-center/deploy/install) on a management computer and [register your Windows Admin Center instance with Azure](../manage/register-windows-admin-center.md).
       > [!IMPORTANT]